 - The SMF check whether the UE is inside MBS service areas of the location dependent MBS session by comparing the User Location Information of the UE provided by the AMF with the MBS service areas received from the NRF.
-If the UE is out of the all MBS service area of the location dependent MBS session, the SMF reject the multicast session join request.
+If the UE is out of all MBS service area of the location dependent MBS session, the SMF reject the multicast session join request.